 Core Crate

-crate contains reusable functionality related to the fundamental Harbor domain.
+The core crate contains reusable functionality related to the fundamental Harbor domain.
 This

 crate defines default and mandatory behaviors and enforces all rules related to data integrity.